Docs

 Guardrails And Limits

-• Do not mix legacy step items and :call-flow items in one :fanout.
+• Do not mix legacy step items, :call-flow items, and :agent items in one :fanout.

 • Nested :fanout items are rejected.